 Kim participated on the CLSI Point of Care Testing, Quality Systems, EP9, and Process Improvement working groups and was listed as one of the authors for CLSI GP22-A3.
 Quality Management System: Continual Improvement.
 She has managed, presented at and/or moderated at several professional conferences and educational institutions on clinical, regulatory, and quality topics.
 She also has participated in the SDRAN Mentoring Program since 2009.
 Kim participated on the CSUPERB Advisory Committee and Development Team for the Project Management in Clinical Trials certificate program through California State University, Fullerton (CSUF).
 She was the instructor for the “Pre-Market Submission” course and co-instructor for the “Regulatory Requirements for Medical Products” course in the certificate program.
 Kim was also an instructor for the “Regulatory Requirements for Pharmaceutical Products” course and a co-instructor for the “Technical Writing for the Medical Product Industry” course at the University of California Irvine Extension.
-She also re-developed and taught the “Medical Device Regulations” course for the SDSU Master of Science in Regulatory Affairs program.
-Kim developed and taught an undergraduate “Medical Product Regulations: Bench to Bedside” course at CSUF with a focus on stem cell therapies.
+She also re-developed and currently teaches the “Medical Device Regulations” course for the SDSU Master of Science in Regulatory Affairs program.
+Kim developed and has taught since 2016 an undergraduate “Medical Product Regulations: Bench to Bedside” course at CSUF with a focus on stem cell therapies.